jyguyomarch/awesome-productivity/README.md

 - [Tweek](https://tweek.so) - Super Simple To Do list and Weekly Task Management.
 - [VivifyScrum](https://www.vivifyscrum.com) - Agile project management app for teams that deliver.
 Customizable Scrum and Kanban boards.
 - [Bordio](https://bordio.com/) - Daily planner for managing tasks and events on one board.
+- [OpenProject](https://www.openproject.org/) - An on premise open source project management solution that comes with a free community version as well as an enterprise version.

 ### Habit Trackers